Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 ### Updating a branch

-If maintainers updated the gravitystorm repo, you first need to update your *master* to be even with *gravitystorm:master* (see [Update the master branch](#update-the-master-branch)); then, you also need to update your branch with appropriate commands; consider meanwhile to combine (squash) your multiple commits into a single one, for future easier revision by maintainers and commenters.
+If maintainers updated the gravitystorm repo, you first need to update your *master* to be even with *upstream:master* (see [Update the master branch](#update-the-master-branch)); then, you also need to update your branch with appropriate commands; consider meanwhile to combine (squash) your multiple commits into a single one, for future easier revision by maintainers and commenters.

-Update your branch with the last commits of *gravitystorm:master*, also combining multiple commits (squashing them into one):
+Update your branch with the last commits of *upstream:master*, also combining multiple commits (squashing them into one):

 ```shell
 git rebase -i origin/master
 ```

-In general, you update a branch to either help revisors by synching your branch to be one commit ahead of gravitystorm:master (e.g., after *gravitystorm:master* received some merge), or to perform some updates.
+In general, you update a branch to either help revisors by synching your branch to be one commit ahead of upstream:master (e.g., after *upstream:master* received some merge), or to perform some updates.

 `git rebase -i origin/master` might produce conflicts which need manual fixing (see below).
 After solving conflicts: `git rebase --continue`.